 The number one reason that people agree to participate in clinical trials is the opportunity to receive the most advanced treatments out there.
 However, a sense of altruism – doing something for the welfare of others – also plays a part in some patients' decisions.
 By participating in the clinical trial, future cancer patients can benefit from these new, more effective treatments.

 The advances made in the standard of cancer care over the last several decades come as a result of years of research, testing, and clinical trials.
 Through clinical research studies, treatments, side effect management, and cancer detection have improved significantly.
-If you are interested in learning more about potentially participating in a cancer research trial, talk to your VOA cancer care team about options that may be available to you.
+If you are interested in learning more about potentially participating in a cancer research trial, talk to your Virginia Oncology Associates cancer care team about options that may be available to you.
+Cancer clinical trials are available at our locations in Chesapeake, Hampton, Newport News, Norfolk, Virginia Beach, and Williamsburg, Virginia.